-Commissions will not be issued to anyone who has not judged at a national level artistic roller skating events in their own nation for at least five (5)

-years.
-A Curriculum Vitae should be issued by the national federation presenting the TO.
+Commissions will not be issued to anyone who has not judged at a national level artistic roller skating events in their own nation for at least five (5) years.
+A Curriculum Vitae should be issued by the National Federation presenting the judge.